hkust-taco/hmloc/oopsla23-artifact-overview.md

 This artifact consists of an SBT (Scala Build Tool) project with an implementation of the SimpleSub modified to work as an HM<sup>ℓ</sup> type system introduced in the corresponding paper.
-In addition, we provide a differential test suite which includes examples and a web demo that gives live typing and running results of the user input source.
+In addition, we provide a test suite which includes examples and a web demo that gives live typing and running results of the user input source.

 - The `shared/src/main/scala/mlscript` directory contains the sources of the HM<sup>ℓ</sup> compiler.
   - For more documentation of the compiler codebase, please refer to `hml-codebase-doc.md`.
-- The `shared/src/test/scala/mlscript` directory contains the implementation of the differential test infrastructure.
+- The `shared/src/test/scala/mlscript` directory contains the implementation of the testing infrastructure.
 - The `shared/src/test/diff` directory contains MLscript tests.

 ### Claims to artifact evaluation badges